LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

 \subsection{Semi-Structured Tables}

-In this section, we will focus on semi-structured table processing, which refers to techniques for understanding, representing, and extracting information from semi-structured tables.
+This section focuses on semi-structured table processing, encompassing techniques for understanding, representing, and extracting information from such tables.
+Unlike structured relational data, semi-structured tables feature complex structures, including merged cells, hierarchical headers, and nested tables.

-Compared to structured relational data, semi-structured tables exhibit more complex structural organization, characterized by merged cells, hierarchical headers, and nested tables.
-In order to give a relatively clear definition of semi-structured tables, we summarize the common characteristics and representation formats of these tables as follows for your reference.

-{\underline{(1) Features of Semi-Structured Tables:}} We observe that many semi-structured tables share a set of recurring properties, which can be summarized into five core characteristics, illustrated in Figure~\ref{fig:SemiTable}.
-(1) \textbf{Wrong Index}: the indices of rows or columns may be missing, ambiguous, or inconsistent~\cite{suhara2022annotating}.
-(2) \textbf{Hierarchical Content}: not all rows or columns adhere to the same schema~\cite{yang2022tableformer} (e.g., a ``summary'' cell may appear under the ``ID'' column without any logical connection between the index and the content).
-(3) \textbf{Merged Cell}: a single cell may span multiple rows or columns~\cite{guo2022trust}.
-(4) \textbf{Flexible Header Orientation}: the relative position of keys and values is not fixed (e.g., keys may appear to the left of or above their associated values, as observed in the ``summary'' and ``Name'' fields).
-(5) \textbf{Inconsistent Content}: cell values are highly flexible and may include words, numbers, or even entire sentences.
+Semi-structured tables share a set of properties, which can be summarized into five core characteristics, illustrated in Figure~\ref{fig:SemiTable}: $(i)$ Wrong Index: row or column indices may be missing, ambiguous, or inconsistent~\cite{suhara2022annotating}. $(ii)$ Hierarchical Content: rows or columns may not follow a uniform schema (e.g., a ``summary'' cell under an ``ID'' column)~\cite{yang2022tableformer}. $(iii)$ Merged Cell: a single cell may span multiple rows or columns~\cite{guo2022trust}. $(iv)$ Flexible Header Orientation: keys and values can appear in varying positions (e.g., left-of or above their associated values). $(v)$ Inconsistent Content: cell values vary widely, including words, numbers, or full sentences.